 Master-detail panel

 The most common multi-panel layout: a list on the left, an editor in the center.
 The list drives the editor via ui.Call.
-The editor returns ui.Empty() at batch discovery so the left panel owns when center is claimed. auto_action on the sidebar root claims the center slot for the most-recent item on first load.
+The editor returns ui.Empty() on first load so the center slot stays renderable. auto_action on the sidebar root then claims the center slot for the most-recent item on first load.

 from __future__ import annotations